BalajiKudumu/LSTM-Neural-Networks/README.md

 - Reduce vanishing gradient problems
 - Make LSTM effective for sequential data

-## The repository performs LSTM Neural Network to Predict Next Word
+## This repository implements an LSTM Neural Network in Python for Next Word Prediction in Natural Language Processing (NLP) tasks.